Sacramento Tax Attorney Found 5 Great Tax Refund Uses

 Your tax refund could play a big role in your retirement account.
 If you don’t have one, this could be a great way to get one started.
 If you already do have one, adding to it is never a bad thing.

-- High-interest debt should be eliminated
+- High-interest dues should be eliminated

 - Pay for college tax-free